yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 Install XAP as usual.

 Step 2.
-Install FDF libraries:
+Install ZetaScale libraries:

 {% highlight xml %}
-sudo XAP_HOME=<XAP HOME> sh -c "rpm -ivh /blobstore-1.0-SNAPSHOT20140XXXXXXXXX.noarch.rpm"
+$ sudo XAP_HOME=<XAP HOME> sh -c "rpm -ivh /blobstore-10.0.0-RC_1.noarch.rpm"
 {% endhighlight %}

 Step 3.
-Use the `XAP HOME\bin\gs-agent-blobstore.sh` to start GigaSpaces Grid Agent that configured to load the FDF libraries.
+Use the `XAP HOME\bin\gs-agent-blobstore.sh` to start GigaSpaces Grid Agent that configured to load the ZetaScale libraries.

-{%note title=Supported OS%}XAP Flash Storage library is supported only CentOS 5.8-5.10{%endnote%}

 # Configuration
 Configuring an IMDG (Space) with BlobStore should be done via the `SanDiskBlobStoreDataPolicyFactoryBean`, or the `SanDiskBlobStoreConfigurer`.
 For example: